Chapter 14 Errors Detected by Reactis for C

 (see Section 4.3.2).

-However, an error or warning is not immediately produced whenever a calculation
+However, an error or warning is only produced when a the calculation which

 14.3 Memory Errors